 The accounting policies adopted are consistent with those of the previous financial year.
-From 1 July 2012, the Group has adopted all the standards and interpretations mandatory for annual periods beginning on or after 1 July 2012.
-Adoption of these standards and interpretations did not have any effect on the financial position or performance of the Group.
+From 1 July 2013, the Group has adopted all the standards and interpretations mandatory for annual periods beginning on or after 1 July 2013 as described in the table below.
 The Group has not elected to early adopt any new standards or amendments.